A NETWORK FOR POSTGRADUATES AND EARLY-CAREER RESEARCHERS WORKING IN COGNITIVE SCIENCE IN THE UK AND BEYOND

 Despite a good deal of progress on these and other issues in recent decades, current disciplinary boundaries in the majority of British universities, funding agencies, and learned societies make it difficult for those working in one discipline of cognitive science to receive training in the methods of other disciplines, and meet with researchers working on similar issues in other discipline areas.
 This can be particularly discouraging for postgraduates and early-career researchers whose research does not fit neatly within disciplinary boundaries.
 Even where interdisciplinary work exists, balanced and reflective collaboration can be difficult to achieve. iCog aims to promote dialogue and collaboration between disciplines, rather than one‐sided conversations.

 iCog organizes an annual conference and workshops.
 The inaugural conference took place at the University of Sheffield at the end of 2013.
 The second annual conference took place at the University of Edinburgh in October 2014 and focused on the theme of learning in cognitive science.
 The third annual iCog conference took place at Senate House, University of London, in February 2016.
-The fourth annual iCog conference will take place at the University of Oxford in June 2017.
+The fourth annual iCog conference took place at the University of Oxford in June 2017.